JAMSADIQ/WaveEquationNumericalExperiment/README.md

-# Numerical-Relativity
+# Experiment on implicit scheme for wave equation
-This repository is for codes on using numerical relativity results to get scalars constructed from time like geodesic evulations of a BBH spacetime.
+This repository is for code development for an implicit scheme for solving wave equation.